dayucheng0517/Geomorphology-in-Femmilsjoen/README.md

 1. Remnants (剩餘) of lateral moraines
 2. On a slope SE of Brennkollen
 3. On the northern slope in the western end of Femmilsjøen

+#### 4.2.3.
+Features marking former ice-margin positions

+##### - A distinct border
+1. Separates raised beach deposits to the east and bedrock to the west
+2. The abundance of large erratics (>1 m) is high
+3. A former ice-margin position
+4. The beach deposits on the eastern part of the ridge have formed subsequent to (接下來) ice retreat.

+##### - Four additional ice-marginal positions
+1. Suble (不明顯的)
+2. Have Higher concentrations of erratics

+##### - One ice-marginal position
+1. In the western end of Helgevatnet
+2. A terrace-shaped deposit
+3. Consisting of sand and gravel
+4. A kame (=knob) terrace deposited in an ice-dammed lake (In small areas, kames may form the terminal moraine.)